 The Yearbook is sent free to Members and Friends.

 Additional copies may be available for a fee.

 Guild members keep their Yearbook entry up to date by logging in to their profile on the Guild’s Farming Media Centre website.

 A number of farming and rural organisations highlight their media contacts by placing an advertisement in the Yearbook.
 It puts these organisations in pole position when members come to look for useful sources of information, comment and opinion.

-For details of rates and copy requirements, please contact Guild communications secretary Johann Tasker by emailing email@example.com.
+For details of rates and copy requirements, please email Johann Tasker at firstname.lastname@example.org.

 The Yearbook was published for 30 years by Wendy and Peter Ryder.
 Their final edition was in 2013.
-The service they provided made a considerable contribution to the Guild.
 The Yearbook is now edited by Johann Tasker with listings by Peter Hill and published by Ruralcity Media on behalf of the Guild.